Book

 While living on and off in Japan, Scidmore grew captivated by the beauty of cherry blossoms.
 Hoping to have some of the trees planted in downtown Washington, she took her idea to the city’s park officials.

-The men ignored her suggestion — repeatedly.
-But Scidmore eventually found a way to get what she wanted by enlisting the support of First Lady Helen Taft.
-In 1912 Scidmore was one of the few guests Mrs. Taft invited to witness the historic planting of the first Japanese cherry trees in Potomac Park.
+The men ignored her suggestion, several times.
+Eventually, she found a way to get what she wanted by enlisting the support of First Lady Helen Taft.
+On March 27, 1912, Scidmore was one of the few select guests who joined Mrs. Taft to witness the planting of the first Japanese cherry trees in Potomac Park.

 Scidmore spent her final years in Geneva, Switzerland, where she died in 1928.
 She is now interred in Yokohama next to her mother and brother.
 I visited her gravesite in March 2013 during a research trip to Japan.